 Note: Ensure to add this image (install.wim) to your WDS server.
 See the following link on how to add images to WDS as well.

-These steps are similar to the step described above.
-Work through other steps as described here.
+These steps are similar to the steps described above.
+Work through other steps as described on how to configure Windows via MDT and WDS.

 Note: It makes sense to generate a new LiteTouch.wim file file for this successfully importing the OS to MDT.
 As there can be other changes as well.